 This is a website for the Manx Y-DNA project which is seeking to assess and analyse the spread and diversity of Y-DNA profiles present in men of Manx origin and identify their early origins before their families arrived on the Isle of Man.

 There is a distinct group of family names which are unique to the Isle of Man - and the Manx population will be a mixture of old Irish, Early British Isles, Scandinavian/N European and some Scottish DNA.
 The purpose of this project is to try and clarify some of the early genetic origins of the Manx and to try and identify where the early Manx settlers came from and possibly when they arrived.

-If you are male and possess one of the following family names*, and you know that your paternal line ancestors came originally from the Isle of Man - then you are kindly invited to take part in this project.
+If you are male and possess one of the qualifying family names, and you know that your paternal line ancestors came originally from the Isle of Man - then you are kindly invited to take part in this project.
 See here for more details.

-Men possessing any of the following Manx names are still urgently needed to be tested:-
+Men possessing any of the following Manx names are still needed to be tested:-

-Free tests may be available to men with these family names - all on a first come, first served basis and subject to appropriate genealogy - contact John Creer
+Free tests may be available to men with these family names - all on a first come, first served, basis and subject to appropriate genealogy - please contact John Creer